kswope/book-learnin/README.md

     p C.new.return_var #=> :hello

+>
+When you open a class with the class keyword, you start a new local-variable scope.
+But the block you use with class_eval can see the variables created in the scope surrounding it.

-def inside a instance_eval creates a method on the classes eigenclass, aka, class method
+def inside a instance_eval creates a method on the classes eigenclass, aka, class method, just like it would defining a method on an ordinary object with instance_eval

     C = Class.new
     C.instance_eval do